ConnorScott-Ox/Professional-Profile/content/project/internal-project/index.md

 #  name: Follow
 #  url: https://twitter.com/georgecushen
 slides:
-summary: The Neuropathology EQA scheme (NEQAS) forms part of a national system of quality assurance to healthcare organisations that is being maintained and improved.  <i> Click for more information. </i>
+summary: The Neuropathology EQA scheme (NEQAS) forms part of a national system of quality assurance to healthcare organisations that is being maintained and improved.  <br><br> <i> Click for more information. </i>
 tags:
 - Professional
 title: Neuropath EQA scheme (NEQAS)